readthedocs/test-builds/docs/sphinx-context.rst

 sphinx context
 ==============

-These are all the values injected in the Sphinx context:
+These are all the values from the Sphinx config object:

 .. jinja::